What This Guide Covers

 You might see the bot appear in your Teams meeting as something like "Marloo Notetaker (Unverified)".
 This is normal.
 Since February 2024, Microsoft Teams adds this label to any participant who isn't part of your organisation or a trusted organisation.
 It does not mean anything is wrong.
 The bot will still record and transcribe as expected.

-If you'd prefer the label to say "External" instead of "Unverified", your IT admin can add Marloo's domain (gomarloo.com) as a trusted organisation in your Teams admin settings.
+If you'd prefer the label to say "External" instead of "Unverified", your IT admin can add Marloo's domain (marloo.com and gomarloo.com) as a trusted organisation in your Teams admin settings.

 Instructions for IT Admins (Forward This Section)